“Move your legs!” Phil yelled as he attacked with a wooden sword.

-“That’s amazing little miss.”
+“That’s an amazing little miss.”
 Sol whistled.
 “It must have been very complicated in making it.”

 “You guys are geniuses.”

-“All the Magic Stones, and this time contract out a couple of blacksmith that are willing to work with us.”
+“All the Magic Stones, and this time contract out a couple of blacksmiths that are willing to work with

-“Well we do need them too.
-I especially need someone who is good with iron work.”
+“Well, we do need them too.
+I especially need someone good with ironwork.”

 “I see.
 I’ll see what I can do.”